Modeling and solving the multimodal car- and ride-sharing problem: Solution approach

-\heuredges: In the original algorithm we construct an auxiliary graph $G=(V,E)$ in which we may have edges $e \in E$ with both positive and negative savings $\gamma_e$.
-Edges having a negative saving will only be used if they can be combined with edges having a positive saving.
-The heuristic pricing algorithm removes all edges $e$ with negative savings $\gamma_e < 0$ before running the label setting algorithm.
+\heuredges: In the original algorithm we construct an auxiliary graph $G=(V,E)$ in which we may have arcs $e \in E$ with both positive and negative savings $\gamma_e$. {A}rcs having a negative saving will only be used if they can be combined with arcs having a positive saving.
+The heuristic pricing algorithm removes all arcs $e$ with negative savings $\gamma_e < 0$ before running the label setting algorithm.
 This reduces the size of the auxiliary graph.